cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 !!!
 Note
     `cnpg_collector_postgres_version` is a GaugeVec metric containing
     the `Major.Minor` version of PostgreSQL.
-The full semantic version `Major.Minor.Patch` can be found inside one of its label field named `full`.
+You can find the full semantic version `Major.Minor.Patch` inside one of its label fields, named `full`.

 !!!
 Note
     `cnpg_collector_first_recoverability_point` and `cnpg_collector_last_available_backup_timestamp`
-    will be zero until your first backup to the object store.
-This is separate from the WAL archival.
+    are zero until your first backup to the object store.
+This operation is separate from the WAL archival.

-### User defined metrics
+### User-defined metrics

-This feature is currently in *beta* state and the format is inspired by the [queries.yaml file (release 0.12)](https://github.com/prometheus-community/postgres_exporter/blob/v0.12.1/queries.yaml) of the PostgreSQL Prometheus Exporter.
+This feature is currently in beta state, and the format is inspired by the [queries.yaml file (release 0.12)](https://github.com/prometheus-community/postgres_exporter/blob/v0.12.1/queries.yaml) of the PostgreSQL Prometheus Exporter.

-Custom metrics can be defined by users by referring to the created `Configmap`/`Secret` in a `Cluster` definition under the `.spec.monitoring.customQueriesConfigMap` or `customQueriesSecret` section as in the following example:
+You can define custom metrics by referring to the created ConfigMap/secret in a `Cluster` definition under the `.spec.monitoring.customQueriesConfigMap` or `customQueriesSecret` section, as in the following example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1